Voters will decide whether to force Colorado police to alert ICE after charging people with questionable immigration status

 Colorado voters will decide in November whether to require that state and local law enforcement work more closely with federal immigration officials.

-Initiative 95 would amend the state constitution to require that police officers, sheriff’s deputies and prosecutors alert the U.S. Department of Homeland Security if they charge someone whose immigration status is in question if that person has a prior felony conviction or is suspected of committing a violent crime.
+Initiative 95 would amend the state constitution to require that police officers, sheriff’s deputies and prosecutors alert the U.S. Department of Homeland Security if they charge someone whose immigration status is in question if that person has a prior felony conviction or the charge is for an alleged violent crime.

 The department houses U.S. Immigration and Custom Enforcement, as well as Customs and Border Patrol.